The examples found in the MLA section are based on the manual MLA Handbook, 9th ed., 2021.

 If your source is from a library database, you have to indicate a location two times as you are looking at multiple containers.

-- As a general rule, follow the format for “Part of a print work.”
+- As a general rule, follow the format for “Part of a print work” found below.

-- With an essay in an eBook, or an article in a journal, the location will be the page number of the first page of the article and the last page separated by a hyphen.
+- With an essay in an eBook or an article in a journal, the location associated with your first container (the eBook or the journal) will be the page number of the first page of the article and the last page separated by a hyphen.
 Write “p.” for one page or “pp.” for multiple pages.

 Click on the section of your choice to learn how to format locations in different situations.